share2learnwidmanish/LLMwidGoogleCollab/README.md

 * **Ephemeral Storage:** Colab instances are temporary.
 You will need to re-run the installation and model pull each time you connect to a new runtime.
 * **VRAM Limits:** Stick to models under 4B parameters to avoid "Out of Memory" (OOM) errors on the 15GB T4 GPU.

----

-*Created by a networking professional for the dev community.
-Feedback and PRs are welcome!*

----

-### Pro-Tips for your GitHub:

-1. **Name the file:** `README.md` (all caps) so GitHub renders it automatically on the main page.
-2. **Add a License:** Consider adding an `MIT License` file to your repo to encourage others to use and share your hack.
-3. **Visuals:** If you have a screenshot of the output in Colab, include it in the repo and link it in the README!

-**Would you like me to generate a specific technical diagram to explain the networking flow between the Colab cell and the Ollama daemon for this README?**